 The roof is definitely one of those big-ticket items on any home.
 If it needs replacement or major repairs, it won’t be cheap.
 That’s why it’s essential to know what you’re getting into when you buy a home–from top to bottom.
 Hiring a professional roofer to inspect a potential new home brings an additional cost.
 But it can save you big bucks down the road.

-- A qualified roofing company knows precisely what to look for and can find common problems a standard inspection might miss.
+- A qualified roofing company knows precisely what to look for and can find common roof problems a standard inspection might miss.

 - A professional roof inspection can help you avoid expensive surprises after closing.